toumorokoshi/ytlaces/README.md

 - Install [HWE kernels](https://ubuntu.com/kernel/lifecycle).
 I have encountered issues with older kernels in the past.
 - Install Insync
 - Install Sunshine
+- Install `fcitx5`, and configure the languages by hand with `fcitx5-confgitool`.

 ## Installing